Pokemon Card Scanner Apps Compared For TCG Collectors Today

 Keep watchlist moves separate from your binder.

-Download BinderDex on iPhone to track exact cards, organize portfolio decisions, and avoid turning every short-term price move into a buy.
+Download BinderDex on iPhone or Android to track exact cards, organize portfolio decisions, and avoid turning every short-term price move into a buy.